-A Wedding Photography Workshop
+Wedding Photography Workshop

-National Mining Museum, Newtongrange, Edinburgh, Scotland.
+National Mining Museum, near Edinburgh, Scotland.

 A Brief History

-I studied film and photography in Edinburgh and started my career as a junior photographer on a local paper, after a steep learning curve I quickly moved to the national broadsheet press and magazines which took me on assignment to the US, Russia and Europe as well as all over the UK and Scotland.
+I studied film and photography in Edinburgh and started my career as a junior photographer on a local newspaper.
+After a steep learning curve I quickly moved to the national broadsheet press and magazines which took me on assignment to the US, Russia and Europe as well as all over the UK and Scotland.

 After a few years in print journalism and hundreds of photo-assignments under my belt, I jumped ship without a thought and never looked back.
 I ran away to become a wedding photographer.

-I’ve shot in all manner of venues and all sizes of wedding and I’m keen to pass on this experience in a ‘real-time’, no fluff style.
+I’ve shot in all manner of venues and all sizes of wedding and I’m keen to pass on this experience in a ‘real-time’, no BS style.